(20 ILCS 515/20)

 item (5) of

 subsection (b).
 With respect to each recommendation made by a team, the Director shall submit his or her reply both to the chairperson of that team and to the chairperson of the Executive Council.
 The Director's reply to each recommendation must include a statement as to whether the Director intends to implement the recommendation.
+The Director shall meet in person with the Executive Council at least every 60 days to discuss recommendations and the Department's responses.

 The Director shall implement recommendations as feasible and